Whitworth Home Page > Theatre Department >

 Re: Theatre Talent Awards Auditions

 Whitworth offers scholarships to new and returning students in any major who are committed to participating in the theatre production program.
-The priority deadline for auditioning for a Theatre Talent Award for the 2015-16 academic year is Feb.
-27. Auditions after this deadline may still be considered, depending upon the availability of funds.
-We would enjoy having you audition in person, if possible.
-However, you may also submit your audition via DVD or YouTube if a campus visit is not an option.
-Please call Program Assistant Kim Dawson at 509.777.3707 or email her at email@example.com to schedule an appointment or submit your audition.
+We will be holding in-person auditions on Saturday, Feb.
+11, 2017, and by appointment on any weekday when school is in session.
+We would enjoy having you audition in person if possible.
+But you may also submit your audition via DVD or YouTube if a campus visit is not an option.
+The priority deadline for auditioning for a Theatre Talent Award for the 2017-18 academic year is Feb.
+28. Auditions after this deadline may still be considered, depending upon the availability of funds.
+Please contact Program Assistant Kim Dawson at 509.777.3707 or kdawson@ whitworth.edu to schedule an appointment or submit your audition.

 Your audition should consist of two contrasting monologues of no more than one minute each.
-If you are primarily interested in the production side of theatre, you may instead make a three-minute presentation of your portfolio (designs, renderings, stage-managing experience, technical work, etc.).
+If you are primarily interested in the production side of theatre, you may instead make a three-minute presentation of your portfolio (designs, renderings, stage-managing experience, technical work, backstage experience, etc.).
 If you are considering a dance minor, you may substitute one to two minutes of choreographed dance in the genre of your choosing for either of the monologues.
-Please include a résumé that lists your experiences in theatre, along with a brief paragraph describing your willingness to commit to our program through performance, backstage work, and/or other areas of interest to you.
+Please include a résumé that includes a list of your experiences in theatre and a brief paragraph describing your willingness to commit to our program through performance, backstage work, or other areas of interest to you.